This Notice describes how medical information about you may be used and released and how you can get this information. Please read it carefully.

 Under certain circumstances, we may use and disclose health information about you for research purposes.
 All research projects, however, are subject to a special approval process.
 Before we use or disclose medical information for research, the project will have been approved through this research approval process.
 We may, however, use health information about you in preparing to conduct a research project, for example, to look for patients with specific needs.

-GHS is a nonprofit health system that relies on generous support from patients and families to continue vital healthcare, research and education operations.
+Prisma Health is a nonprofit health system that relies on generous support from patients and families to continue vital healthcare, research and education operations.
 We may use your demographic information such as name, address and birthday to contact you regarding fundraising opportunities.
 We also may use the dates you received treatment or services, department of service, outcomes information and treating information.
 You have the right to elect not to receive fundraising communications.
-Please contact us at (864) 797-7749 (Office of Philanthropy & Partnership) if you wish to have your name removed from the list to receive fundraising requests supporting GHS in the future.
-Your decision not to receive fundraising communications will have no impact on your ability to receive healthcare services at any GHS facility.
+Please contact us at (864) 797-7749 (Office of Philanthropy & Partnership) if you wish to have your name removed from the list to receive fundraising requests supporting Prisma Health in the future.
+Your decision not to receive fundraising communications will have no impact on your ability to receive healthcare services at any Prisma Health facility.

 We may release information about you to comply with workers’ compensation laws or similar programs.